10 Habits that will destroy your mental health

-Below we’ll look into the 9 worst habits for your mental health and how they can affect it.
+In this article we’ll explore the 9 worst habits for your mental health and how they can affect it.

 Related: What are habits?

 Sometimes we have to do difficult things.
 You might have to go to the gym, cook dinner, make an assignment, or clean your apartment.
-All of which will affect you negatively if you don’t do them.
-When you intentionally or out of habit, delay or “forget” doing things like this, you are procrastinating.
+All of these things will impact you positively if you do them, but at times you might miss them.
+When you intentionally or out of habit, delay or “forget” doing things like this, you’re procrastinating.

 Everybody procrastinates from time to time.
 That’s not a problem.
 But when it becomes a habit, it can be impossible to get anything done.
 Your to-do list will slowly grow.
-And as the list grows, it’ll take longer to finish.
+As the list grows, it’ll take longer to finish and stress rises.
 It seems more overwhelming to start.

-As the habit of procrastinating becomes ingrained in you, it’ll be almost impossible to get anything done, even the things that you enjoy.
-It makes self-improvement difficult and can harm your mental health.
+As the habit of procrastinating becomes ingrained in you, it’ll be almost impossible to get anything done, even the things you enjoy.
+When this happens, the risk of stress, anxiety, and depression increases.

-If you’re struggling with procrastination, you can slowly begin to reverse the habit by adopting the 2-minute rule.
-If the task you’re supposed to do takes less than 2 minutes to complete, you do it right away.
+If you’re struggling with procrastination, you can slowly reverse the habit by adopting the 2-minute rule.
+If the task you’re supposed to do takes less than 2 minutes, you do it straight away.

 Related: How to beat procrastination with the 5-minute rule

-Fast food and takeaway are, for many, the easy option.
-It’s easy and convenient after a long day at work.
-And it even tastes good.
-But the habit of eating junk food can, over time, affect your mental well-being.
+Fast food and takeaway are often the easier options.
+It’s easy and convenient after a long day at work, and it even tastes good.
+But eating junk food can, over time, affect your mental well-being.

 Junk food can make you feel full and give your body the necessary energy to survive.
 But it doesn’t give you more than that.
 If your diet consists of junk, you’ll end up lacking important nutrients and minerals.
-When your body lacks these nutrients, you can begin to feel symptoms that can affect your mental health.
-These symptoms include:
+When your body lacks these nutrients, it’ll hurt your mental health.
+The symptoms of a bad diet include:

 Practice cooking food yourself.
 Focus on getting enough vegetables and fruit and avoid eating out too often.
 Consider taking some multivitamins to make sure you are covered with the most important nutrients and minerals.